cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   ![Tracker switcher](/images/tracker_switcher.jpg)

-- Trackable objects have an indication on canvas with a model indication.
+- Trackable objects have an indication on canvas with a model name.

   ![Tracker indication](/images/tracker_indication_detrac.jpg)